Stylonurina

 Stylonurina is one of two suborders of eurypterids, a group of extinct arthropods commonly known as "sea scorpions".
 Members of the suborder are collectively and informally known as "stylonurine eurypterids" or "stylonurines".
 They are known from deposits primarily in Europe and North America, but also in Siberia.

 Compared to the other suborder, Eurypterina, the stylonurines were comparatively rare and retained their posterior prosomal appendages for walking.
 Despite their rarity, the stylonurines have the longest temporal range of the two suborders.
 The suborder contains some of the oldest known eurypterids, such as Brachyopterus, from the Middle Ordovician as well as the youngest known eurypterids, from the Late Permian.
 They remained rare throughout the Ordovician and Silurian, though the radiation of the mycteropoids (a group of large sweep-feeding forms) in the Late Devonian and Carboniferous is the last major radiation of the eurypterids before their extinction in the Permian.
+The extinction of the latest definitive species, Campylocephalus permianus, occurred either during the late Early Permian-early Middle Permian (Kungurian-Roadian stages) or the Late Permian, while the other possible Late Permian taxon, Woodwardopterus freemanorum, may instead represent a true scorpion.

 Though the Eurypterina contains several famous giant eurypterids such as Pterygotus and Jaekelopterus, the Stylonurina gave rise to large forms as well, several larger than a metre in length.
 The largest known stylonurine was Hibbertopterus scouleri, with a potential length of almost 2 m.